lgatto/TeachingMaterial/Advanced_graphics_in_R.md

 ===================

 It is often necessary to reshape (e.g. pivot) your data before analysis.
 This can easily be done in R using the `reshape2` package.
-This package provides two mains functions `melt` and `cast`. `melt` basically "melts" a dataframe in wide format into a long format. `cast` goes in the other direction.
+This package provides main functions `melt` and `cast`. `melt` basically "melts" a dataframe in wide format into a long format. `cast` goes in the other direction.

 Let's revisite our `iris` dataset.